Infographic showing Vitamin D benefits with sunlight, strong bones, immune support, and growth on a light medical background.

 Important Word Explanations

-25(OH)D: Storage form of Vitamin D measured in the test
+• 25(OH)D: The storage form of Vitamin D measured in blood tests

-Osteomalacia: Softening of adult bones due to deficiency
+• Osteomalacia: Softening of adult bones due to low mineralization

-Serum: Clear portion of blood used for testing
+• Serum: The liquid portion of blood used for laboratory testing

 ~END~